-Requests for extensions must be made to the lecturer at least one week before the due date.
-You will be asked toforward original medical certificates in cases of illness, and may beasked to provide other forms of documentation where necessary.
-A copyof the email or other written communication of an extension must beattached to the assignment submission.
+Requests for extensions must be made to your tutor at least two days before the due date.
+You will be asked to forward original medical certificates in cases of illness, and may be asked to provide other forms of documentation where necessary.
+A copy of the email or other written communication of an extension must be attached to the assignment submission.